NginxProxyManager/nginx-proxy-manager/doc/INSTALL.md

 There's a few ways to configure this app depending on:

 - Whether you use `docker-compose` or vanilla docker
-- Which architecture you're running it on (raspberry pi also supported)
+- Which architecture you're running it on (raspberry pi also supported - Testers wanted!)

 ### Configuration File